 Overall, it has been a very rewarding experience, one which I have really loved and continue to enjoy each week.
 The boarding girls are lovely and I really take pleasure from having a ‘big sister-type-role’ for the night.

 Sophie Hammond (2016)

-Author: Santa Maria College Santa Maria College is located in Attadale in Western Australia, 16 km from the Perth CBD.
+Author: Santa Maria College Santa Maria College is a vibrant girls school with a growing local presence and reputation.
+Our Mission is to educate young Mercy women who act with courage and compassion to enrich our world.
+Santa Maria College is located in Attadale in Western Australia, 16 km from the Perth CBD.
 We offer a Catholic education for girls in Years 5 – 12 and have 1300 students, including 152 boarders.
-Our goal is to assist students to become self-directed and independent learners.
-Santa Maria College consistently performs well and ranks in the top 10 schools in Perth in terms of median ATAR.